DLR-FT/xilinx-nix-utils/README.md

 This repo provides multiple Nix overlays for easy and flexible use:

-- `overlays.default`: Contains the Nix packages for the Xilinx-Unfied Toolchain/IDE.
+- `overlays.xilinx-unified`: Contains Nix packages for the full (~100GB) Xilinx-Unfied Toolchain/IDE.
 Can be used standalone

+- `overlays.xilinx-lab`: Contains Nix packages for the Xilinx-Lab tool.
+This tool can only be used for flashing, debugging, etc, but it is much smaller than the full Xilinx-Unified IDE.
+Can be used standalone

 - `overlays.zynq-srcs`: Contains the Xilinx source repos for the Zynq Firmware components.
 For easy versioning and overrideability in a central place

 - `overlays.zynq-utils`: Contains Nix packages for the Zynq Firmware components (PMUFW, FSBL, TF-A, U-Boot, etc) and utilities for building and deploying boot images.
 Depends on `zynq-srcs` and `default`

 - `overlays.zynq-boards`: Contains complete example boards.
 Depends on `overlays.zynq-utils`

+## DevShells

+This flake provides three dev-shells:

+- `default`: Provides only basic stuff, for development in this flake
+- `xilinx-unified`: Provides the entire Xilinx-Unified Toolchain/IDE
+- `xilinx-lab`: Provides the leightweight Xilinx-Lab tools.
+Can be used for debugging (xsdb), flashing, etc

 ## Example Flake